YonasValentin/expo-config-plugin-appodeal/README.md

 ## ⚙️ Advanced iOS/Android Setup

 - **iOS Adapters**: If you want more ad networks than the built-in core, you must add network adapter pods (e.g., `APDGoogleAdMobAdapter`).
-You can do this manually by editing your Podfile or using [expo-build-properties](https://docs.expo.dev/versions/latest/config-plugins/build-properties/) to inject extra pods.
+You can do this manually by editing your Podfile or by using [expo-build-properties](https://docs.expo.dev/versions/latest/config-plugins/build-properties/) to inject extra pods.

 - **Android Adapters**: The Gradle artifact `com.appodeal.ads:sdk:3.5.0.0` often includes multiple networks, but you’ll still need to define network-specific IDs in `AndroidManifest.xml` if the network requires them (for example, AdMob’s App ID).